 1. Paso Robles

 There are 11 viticultural areas and 200-plus wineries here, so pace yourself.
 Start near the old town square, with its Carnegie Library and gazebo, and take your pick of tasting rooms, including Paso Underground, where the acclaimed Copia is among the small wineries featured.
 It’s close to Artisan, James Beard-nominated chef Chris Kobayashi’s farm-to-table showcase, as well as the elegant boutique Hotel Cheval ($295-$475; try the nightly s’mores service in the courtyard).
 Though visiting wineries such as L’Aventure and Tablas Creek Vineyard is a must, don’t skip the premium oils milled at Kiler Ridge Olive Farm.

 While the seed companies have left the erstwhile Valley of Flowers, the ocean-influenced Sta.
 Rita Hills American Viticultural Area, east of town, is known for varietals that love the region’s fog and cooling winds.
 The Lompoc Wine Ghetto’s industrial-park setting lacks Tuscan-inspired romance, but this cluster of tasting rooms attracts serious oenophiles with its prime small-batch producers.
-Hotels are chainy—a Hilton Garden Inn ($189-$289) opens this month—and Lompoc’s food scene is still catching up, but you can pair crisp thin-crust pizzas with local wines at D’Vine Wine Bar & Bistro.
+Hotels are chainy—a Hilton Garden Inn ($189-$289)—and Lompoc’s food scene is still catching up.